Lemonade Mouth (film): Plot

-High school freshmen Olivia White, Mohini "Mo" Banerjee, Charles "Charlie" Delgado, Stella Yamada, and Wendell "Wen" Gifford meet while in detention.
+High school freshmen Olivia White, Mohini "Mo" Banjaree, Charles "Charlie" Delgado, Stella Yamada, and Wendell "Wen" Gifford meet while in detention.
 When Miss Reznick, the music teacher supervising detention, leaves briefly, they tap out a beat and play instruments, with Olivia singing along.
-Miss Reznick returns and encourages them to enter the upcoming Rising Star music competition, which popular band Mudslide Crush is also slated to perform in.
+Miss Reznick returns and encourages them to enter the upcoming Rising Star music competition which the winner will get a record deal, which popular band Mudslide Crush is also slated to perform in.

 Stella enters them all in Rising Star as well as the upcoming Halloween Bash.
 The five agree to form a band with Olivia on lead vocals, Stella on lead guitar and backing vocals, Mo on bass and backing vocals, Wen on keyboards, keytar, and rapping vocals, and Charlie on drums.
 At school, Stella spits lemonade on Ray Beech, the lead singer of Mudslide Crush, when he ridicules Olivia's stage fright.
 He refers to her as "Lemonade Mouth", giving the band its name.
 The band later discovers the school's lemonade machine is being removed, to their chagrin.

 Mo breaks up with her boyfriend Scott Pickett, Mudslide Crush's guitarist, after she catches him flirting with a cheerleader.
 Prior to performing at the Halloween Bash, Olivia suffers a panic attack.
 Encouraged by her bandmates, Olivia performs with the band.
 Onstage, Stella objects to the removal of the lemonade machine and encourages her fellow students to freely express themselves.
 The principal, Stan Brenigan, angrily bans them from playing at school again, claiming their performance was a "political tirade."
 The next day, banners in support of Lemonade Mouth are posted around the school, raising their spirits.
+The band gets to perform in a pizza restaurant as a paying gig and away from Brenigan and his school that he has no control of.

-When Olivia is absent from school one day, the band visits her and learn that her cat, her only remaining memory of her late mother, has died, leaving her in a depressed state.
+When Olivia is absent from school one day, the band visits her and learn that her cat, her only remaining memory of her late mother, has died, and that her father is stuck in prison, leaving her in a depressed state.
 They open up to one another about each of their respective struggles, and discover that their song "Determinate" is being played on the local radio.
 Shortly after, Mo contracts the flu, Charlie breaks his fingers, Wen sustains a black eye, and Olivia loses her voice during an argument with Wen.